-Management consultant salaries in the United States will vary by position and experience.
+The Consultant Salary Guide is the latest information on management consulting salaries for 2022.
+Consultant salaries will vary by position and experience.
 Starting from the base, fresh graduates (from undergrad institutions) earn an average base pay of $83,500 from top-tier consulting firms.
 Their performance bonuses range between $12,000-$18,000, with a signing bonus of $5,000.

 For entry-level hires salaries are about $83,500 on average at the top tier firms.
 Performance bonuses are about $15,775 on average, with a $5,000 signing bonus.

 Salaries for MBA hires (and consultants with a few years’ experience) are about $149,000 on average at top tier firms.
 These hires can earn a performance bonus of about $37,000 on average, with a $25,000 signing bonus.

 For project leaders, salaries are about $175,000 on average at top tier firms.
 They also earn performance bonuses of up to $80,000 and profit-sharing opportunities of $28,000-$30,000.
 These consultants take home a total amount of $250,000- $300,000.

 There are also higher-level salaries for top consultants in these firms.
 When you get to this level, you essentially become a shareholder/partner in the firm.
 Base salaries for high-level personnel range between $570,000-$1,000,000, with performance bonuses of up to$300,000 varying by firm.

 Here’s a breakdown of salaries for management consultants according to the top three consulting firms.